BinDong314/DASSA/docs/source/xcorrelation.rst

     #
     # Note:
     #  Each config file starts with the "[parameter]"
-    #  The comment lines starting with "#" ";" and "%" will be skipped
+    #  The comment lines starting with "#" ";" or "%" will be skipped
     #  The ";" can also be used to comment the line at the end
     #
     #  In the blow text,